Razorboot/LOVR-OOP-Graphics-Engine/documentation/body.md

-        transform = myTransform, [transform object] -- Optional collider_type = myColliderType, [string] -- Optional, defaulted to a collider with no shape applied model = myModel, [model instance] -- Optional use_dimensions, = myBool [bool] -- Optional, whether the dimensions of the model argument are used to set the size of the collider
+        transform = myTransform, [transform object] -- Optional collider_type = myColliderType, [string] -- Optional, defaulted to a collider with no shape applied model = myModel, [model instance] -- Optional use_dimensions = myBool, [bool] -- Optional, whether the dimensions of the model argument are used to set the size of the collider

-        radius = myNumber [number] -- Optional, this is only used for capsule, cylinder, and sphere collider_types length = myNumber [number] -- Optional, this is only used for capsule, cylinder, and sphere collider_types }
+        radius = myNumber, [number] -- Optional, this is only used for capsule, cylinder, and sphere collider_types length = myNumber [number] -- Optional, this is only used for capsule, cylinder, and sphere collider_types }
 )